diffix/reference/docs/misc.md

 ## Identifying LE conditions (combinations)

 As of this writing, I'm assuming that the identification of LE conditions takes place in the query engine itself.
-I'm assuming that the query engine processes conditions in some order, and stops when a given row is determined to be true (include in the answer) or false.
+I'm assuming that the query engine processes conditions in some order that the analyst cannot influence, and stops when a given row is determined to be true (include in the answer) or false.
 In other words, not all conditions are examined, and it could even be that some conditions are never examined.

 The basic idea to identifying LE combinations is to build a truth table for each bucket, where by *bucket* I mean the output rows of the query.
 Each condition is labeled as true (1), false (0) or unknown (-), and the outcome of each combination is labeled as true or false.
 Each row in the truth table is a combination.
 For each combination encountered by the query engine, we keep track of the number of distinct AIDs for each AID column so long as the number of distinct AIDs is below the LE threshold.